 In Figure 14, we plot the separation and job-finding rates across local labor markets.
 The left panel shows that separation rates increase in the model when we move from locations with low unemployment to locations with high unemployment.
 The right panel indicates that job-finding rates fall with local unemployment.
 Despite not being targeted, the model closely matches both aspects of the data not only qualitatively but also quantitatively.
 Comparing the variation across locations, we find that job-finding rates vary substantially less than separation rates.
-The separation rate in the labor market with the highest unemployment rate is about three times as high as in the labor market with the lowest unemployment rate while the job-finding rate in the highest unemployment rate location is only 40% lower than in the lowest unemployment location.
+The formal decomposition highlights a tight match between theory and empirical evidence with job-finding rates accounting for 33.5% of the cross-sectional variation in unemployment rates in the model compared to 32.8% in the data.
+The fact that the model is successful in replicating the relative importance of job-finding and separation rates in determining the spatial variation in unemployment is visualized in Figure A-14.